solace-fi/brand-kit/README.md

 PNG assets lose quality when scaled but they have wide compatibility across all platforms.

 All assets living in [Figma](https://www.figma.com/file/2OHfIZJVfOeNyV2Q28QIgL/Solace?node-id=16%3A21).
-At the moment this includes only pie charts.
+At the moment this includes full logos, icon logos, fonts, colors and pie charts.

 ## Colors